naiyerasif/site/content/blog/2019/2019-06-02-linting-sass-with-stylelint.md

 ## Add NPM script for linting

-Assuming your SASS code resides in `src` directory, you can configure the following NPM script.
+Assuming your SASS code resides in the `src` directory, you can configure the following NPM script.

 ```json
 "lint-scss": "stylelint \"src/**/*.scss\" --cache --cache-location .cache/.stylelintcache",
 ```

-This script will run `stylelint` over all `scss` files in `src` directory and store a cache of results in `.cache/.stylelintcache` directory.
+This script will run `stylelint` over all `scss` files in the `src` directory and store a cache of results in `.cache/.stylelintcache` directory.
 Make sure that `.cache/` is in your `.gitignore`.

 If you want to ignore certain files, create a `.stylelintignore` in the project root and add the paths of those files.
 You can also add directories (just as you would in a `.gitignore` file).